-- 5.1 It is proposed that Option d) be adopted and that, at an appropriate point in time, Post Office no longer exercise prosecutorial rights against sub- post masters.
-It is further proposed that: - a) Work now commence to ascertain the scope, and estimate the cost, of any additional work that would need to be undertaken to gather better MI from the network, improve the overall control framework, and provide better support to subpostmasters whilst protecting public funds.
-Part of this work could also be focussed on exploring additional (non-criminal) sanctions that could be used against subpostmasters who have committed fraud; and - b) An analysis be undertaken of the ways in which civil proceedings can be used more effectively to reduce the financial impact once Post Office becomes unable to continue to use the Proceeds of Crime Act to recover money that has been misappropriated. - 5.2 This last piece is important.
-Under the terms of the sub-postmasters contract, sub-postmasters are liable to Post Office for all "losses" of stock/cash etc. Accordingly, a "fraud" involving the loss of stock or cash gives rise to receivable in the hands of Post Office, which if not recovered leads to a bad debt.
-Anecdotal evidence suggests that up to 75% of all bad debts are recovered via the criminal debt recovery process, and that around £1.5m is recovered annually.
-It is likely that a civil recovery process would lead to a slower, and slightly lower, recovery rate, possibly of the order of £1 to £1.2m.
+- The Communications team develop a strategy for effectively delivering messages about any change in prosecutions policy, given that any move to change our prosecutions policy, once in the public domain, could: - attract significant comment in the media and amongst stakeholder groups, with potential for an adverse impact on brand and reputation; and - be perceived as an 'admission' that past prosecutions are somehow flawed. - A deeper analysis is undertaken of the financial impact of adopting option d).
+In particular, this will look at: - i. the ways in which civil proceedings (as opposed to criminal proceedings) can be used more effectively to reduce the financial impact once Post Office becomes unable to continue to use the Proceeds of Crime Act to recover money that has been mis-appropriated; and - ii. any headcount savings that may be available. - 5.2 This last piece is important.
+Under the terms of the sub-postmasters' contract, sub-postmasters are liable to Post Office for all "losses" of stock/cash etc. Accordingly, a "fraud" involving the loss of stock or cash gives rise to receivable in the hands of Post Office, which if not recovered leads to a bad debt.
+Although there is a dedicated team that keeps track of bad debts that arise in the normal course of events, and the recovery for them, anecdotal evidence from the criminal prosecutions team suggests that once matters are handed to them, around 75% of all bad debts are recovered.
+The evidence further suggests that around £1.5m is recovered annually.
+As noted above, it is likely that a civil recovery process would lead to a slower, and slightly lower, recovery rate.
+We will therefore need to consider and monitor closely the potential impact any policy change may have on the "deterrent effect" of the existing policy.